25+ Top Attractions in Florence Italy

 4. The Duomo, Florence Cathedral

-Florence Cathedral is another top attraction in Florence.
-It’s the most prominent landmark in Florence.
+Florence Cathedral is the most prominent landmark in Florence.
 It sits pretty in a pedestrianized piazza.

 Florence Cathedral is Gothic in style, but not in the light and elegant way you think of Paris’ Notre Dame.
 It’s made of brown sandstone and beautifully faced with pink, green, and white marble.